-candidate - means a candidate for election as a Council Member, whose nomination has been accepted by the Returning Officer under s.4.49 of the Act but does not include a Council Member who has nominated for reelection.
-A person is a Candidate from the date on which their nomination is accepted, until the Returning Officer declares the election result in accordance with s.4.77 of the Act.
+candidate - an individual is considered a candidate when their nomination for election is accepted by a Returning Officer under section 4.49 of the LG Act.
+The Code of Conduct applies to the candidate from that point.
 Any alleged behaviour breach may only be dealt with if and when the candidate is elected as a council member.

-Code of Conduct - means the Town of Victoria Park Code of Conduct for council members, committee members and candidates.
+Code of Conduct means the Town of Victoria Park Code of Conduct for council members, committee members and candidates.

 committee member - means a Council Member, employee of the Town of Victoria Park or other person who has been appointed by the Council to be a member of a Committee, in accordance with s.5.10(1) of the LG Act.

 A person is a Committee Member from the date on which they are appointed, until their appointment expires or is terminated by Council resolution.